 Directions via Google Maps

 Coney Island offers an ideal summer respite from the hectic and steamy city.
 With nearly 3 miles of sandy beaches, Coney Island’s sunny skies and rolling waves make for the perfect getaway.
 If being active at the beach is more your idea of fun than just catching some rays, Coney Island also offers exciting recreation opportunities.
 With courts for beach volleyball, handball, and basketball as well as playgrounds and amusement rides, the beach and boardwalk can provide hours of entertainment.

 Coney Island is also a great place to visit in the off-season.
-Check out the New York Aquarium, the Abe Stark Ice Skating Rink, or the MCU Park (formerly KeySpan Park) baseball stadium where you can see the minor league Mets (the Brooklyn Cyclones) play ball.
+Take a walk along the historic Riegelmann Boardwalk, gaze up at the iconic Parachute Jump, or check out the New York Aquarium, the Abe Stark Ice Skating Rink, or the Maimonedes Park baseball stadium where you can see the minor league Mets (the Brooklyn Cyclones) play ball.

 Whether you’re a beach bum or a thrill-seeker with a day off, Coney Island is the perfect getaway.

 Urban Park Rangers specialize in the interpretation of historic turning points, both natural and man-made, in our...

 Take a closer look at the 332-foot long, ten-foot tall cast-concrete sculpture wall installed outside the Aquarium in 1992.

 - NEW YORK CITY’S 8 PUBLIC BEACHES OPEN FOR THE SUMMER STARTING SATURDAY, MAY 28

 - CITY HALL IN YOUR BOROUGH: NYC PARKS ANNOUNCES $114.5 MILLION IN FUNDING TO BEGIN PHASED RECONSTRUCTION OF THE ICONIC RIEGELMANN BOARDWALK IN CONEY ISLAND